CBrownTech/LLM-My_First_Language_Model/README.md

-# Simple LSTM Language Model
+# My First LSTM Language Model

 This project implements a basic language model for next-word prediction using an LSTM (Long Short-Term Memory) network with PyTorch.
 The model is trained on text data extracted from a `.ndjson` file.